 As Medicare Advantage retirees, you have the option to split your family election.
 You and your eligible spouse may enroll in different MA plans.
 You may enroll in an MA plan, and your spouse can remain in the HMO/PPO, or vice versa.
 If that's your election, your monthly contribution will be calculated as described below.
 Refer to the contribution chart on page 8.

-Example 1: You and your spouse both have Medicare and the HMO plan
+Example 1: You and your spouse currently have Medicare & the HMO plan

-Go to line 5 on the chart: One elects an MA plan/one keeps city plan
+Go to line 3 on the chart: Both elect a separate plan